RedHatInsights/backstage-plugin-status-page/plugins/audit-compliance/docs/faq.md

 # Frequently Asked Questions (FAQ)

-This document provides answers to common questions about the Audit Compliance Plugin.
+This document provides answers to common questions about the Audit Access Manager Plugin, including both the Compliance Manager and Audit Access Manager interfaces.

 ## General Questions

-### What is the Audit Compliance Plugin?
+### What is the Audit Access Manager Plugin?

-The Audit Compliance Plugin is a Backstage plugin designed to help organizations manage, track, and automate application audits and compliance workflows.
+The Audit Access Manager Plugin is a Backstage plugin designed to help organizations manage, track, and automate application audits and compliance workflows.
 It provides a structured approach to maintaining security standards and regulatory compliance through systematic access reviews and audit processes.

 ### What are the main components of the plugin?

 The plugin consists of two main components:

-- **Frontend Plugin** (`audit-compliance`): Provides the user interface, application management, and audit workflow
+- **Frontend Plugin** (`audit-compliance`): Provides two user interfaces:
+  - **Compliance Manager**: Bulk operations, compliance dashboard, and monitoring
+  - **Audit Access Manager**: Detailed individual application audit management
 - **Backend Plugin** (`audit-compliance-backend`): Handles API endpoints, database operations, and external system integrations

+### What are the two main interfaces?

+The plugin provides two complementary interfaces:

+#### Compliance Manager (`/compliance-manager-new`)
+- **Purpose**: Streamlined bulk audit operations and compliance oversight
+- **Target Users**: Compliance teams, administrators, and oversight personnel
+- **Key Features**:
+  - Compliance dashboard with summary statistics
+  - Bulk audit initiation with quarterly/yearly scheduling
+  - Ongoing audits monitoring
+  - Global activity stream

+#### Audit Access Manager (`/audit-compliance`)
+- **Purpose**: Detailed individual application audit management
+- **Target Users**: Application owners, delegates, and auditors
+- **Key Features**:
+  - Application onboarding and management
+  - Detailed audit workflows
+  - User and service account reviews
+  - Progress tracking and activity monitoring

 ### What external systems does the plugin integrate with?

 The plugin integrates with:
-- **JIRA**: For ticket creation and tracking
+- **JIRA**: For ticket creation and tracking, including custom field integration
 - **GitLab**: For repository and service account information
 - **Rover**: For user and group management
 - **Email**: For automated notifications